-Since March 17, 2020, the City of Santa Clara is only providing essential public services to comply with the County's order that's in effect through May 3, 2020.
+Since March 17, 2020, the City of Santa Clara is only providing essential public services to comply with the County's Shelter-in-Place that's now in effect through May 31, 2020.
 All City facilities such as libraries and community centers are temporarily closed due to the COVID-19 pandemic.

 Sign up for COVID-19 Updates

 Subscribe to receive City COVID-19 updates directly to your email by selecting "City News" below.
 You may unsubscribe at any time.